unm-digital-history/campus-history/essays/laguna-devargas-hall/index.md

   pre-box-space = "100vh"
   font-size = "250%"
   line-height = "150%"
-  box-content='The original Blue Print for the dorm hall.'
+  box-content='Laguna DeVargas Hall was designed by Architects Ernest J. Kump, William W. Ellison and associates of them.
+Here, the original blueprint for the hall.'
 %}